 This easy chocolate fudge frosting is great for layer cakes and birthday cakes for adults and kids because it's not too sweet, yet not too bitter!

-If you don't like a chocolate frosting that is too cloyingly sweet, this one is for you.
+If you don't like a chocolate frosting that is too cloyingly sweet, this chocolate fudge frosting is for you!
+It's made with a little sour cream to balance out the sweetness!

 This chocolate fudge frosting relies on two sources of chocolate for flavour: melted dark chocolate (70 %) and cocoa powder.
 Using these two together leads to a rich, full-bodied frosting that has more depth than most.
 As always, make sure to use the best chocolate for baking that you can.

-Remember that a great way of enhancing the chocolate flavour in baked goods is to incorporate a little coffee.
+Remember that a great way to enhance the chocolate flavour in baked goods is to incorporate a little coffee.
 You can use espresso powder, for example, which will contribute bitter notes to help balance out the sweetness of the frosting, without overpowering the chocolate flavour from the melted chocolate and the cocoa.

 Once the powdered sugar is mixed in, it's hard to adjust the sweetness.
 You can't take it back.
-That being said, this frosting should not be overly sweet given that it is made with bittersweet chocolate.
-If you made it with a sweeter chocolate like a semi-sweet or milk chocolate, expect it to be sweeter.
+This frosting should not be overly sweet given that it is made with bittersweet chocolate.
+If you made it with sweeter chocolate like a semi-sweet or milk chocolate, expect it to be sweeter.

 I do not suggest substituting any other type of sugar in this frosting recipe.
 The smooth texture of cream cheese frosting has as much to do with the butter and cream cheese as it does the icing sugar.
 You can't replace it here with anything else.
 This is not a baking substitution that I would recommend.